medicast/truevaultjs/README.md

 ## Plain-English Disclaimer

 HIPAA compliance is very complicated.
-The authors and contrbutors of this client library cannot guarantee that by using it, you will be compliant.
+The authors and contributors of this client library cannot guarantee that by using it, you will be compliant.
 Please consult experts to make sure you are doing this right!

 ## License